 The Hurricane Emergency kit essentials

 I keep copies of important documents such as our passports, drivers licenses, a recent utility bill, home owners insurance and copies of Sadie’s most recent vet records.
+Now that we have Olivia, I’ll also be making copies of our social security cards to have on hand as well.
 All of these go into doubled-up Ziploc bags to stay dry.

 Chargers & cords

 This goes without saying.
 In our electronic-fueled lives, we need all the chargers and cords.
-I keep a Mophie portable charging brick, a few smaller portable chargers and all the cords we need for our phones and iPad.
+I keep a portable charging brick, a few smaller portable chargers and all the cords we need for our phones and iPad.
 I pull all my chargers out and juice them up prior to an impending storm, and keep them on standby.
+I also recently came across this portable charging gadget that allows you to pull power from your vehicle.

 Batteries, Candles & lighting